folio-org/folio-ansible/roles/create-tenant-admin/README.md

 ## Notes

+* mod-authtoken is disabled and reenabled **without dependency checking**.
+That means while this role is running, modules that depend on the authtoken interface may throw errors.

-The behavior of this role depends on the variable `perms_users_assign`.
+* The behavior of this role depends on the variable `perms_users_assign`.
 If that variable is true, the user is given the extra permissions `perms.users.assign.immutable`, `perms.users.assign.mutable`, and `perms.users.assign.okapi` for compatibility with versions of mod-permissions later than v5.15.0-SNAPSHOT.121.
 Otherwise, the default behavior is to give the user only the `perms.all` permission.

 ## Variables